audiofeature/DeepLearningTutorial_2019/README.md

 ## Data Sources

-The data sets we use in the tutorials are from the following sources: (a copy is included in this repository, so no need to download them)
+The data sets we use in the tutorials are from the following sources:

 * Car Data Set:
 Images of side views of cars for use in evaluating object detection algorithms.
 The images were collected at UIUC.
 Contains 1050 training images (550 car and 500 non-car images) and 170 single-scale test images, containing 200 cars at roughly the same scale as in the training images.